Rob-M-F/CarND-Behavioral-Cloning-P3/writeup_report.md

 As discussed above, I used several methods to gather simulated data.
 This data was then compiled into a single dataset, irrespective of source.
 In an effort to maximize the value of the gathered data, for every timestep of the raw datasets, I included the center camera with the recorded steering value, then flipped the center camera over the vertical axis and included that with the opposite steering value.
 I used a 0.2 steering offset for the left image and -0.2 for the right.
 These were also flipped.
 This resulted in about 58,000 images.

+The unique challenges of the bridge required special attention.
+To resolve this, I started each lap just before the bridge and ended the lap after the bridge.
+This doubled the bridge content and assisted in handling of this area.
+![Approaching the bridge][image6]
+![On the bridge][image7]

+After preprocessing, the images are very different.
+These have been cropped to remove extraneous data, shifted down to grayscale and reshaped from 60x320 to 64x64
+![Approaching the bridge_grayscale][image8]
+![On bridge_grayscale][image9]

+For recovery scenarios, I focused on showing the model how to recover from oversteer, rather than moving all the way to the shoulder before recovering.
+![Recovering from righthand oversteer][image10]

 Filtering that dataset reduced the density of the data with steering values from -0.2 to 0.2 (-5 degrees to 5 degrees), resulting in a final dataset of 27,293 samples.
 This more balanced dataset was what I split into training, validation and testing using numpy's random choice function.

 The final model reflected a testing loss of 0.0279.